ZacharyGeurts/AMOURANTHRTX/README.md

 TLDNR!
 God Bless, my ADHD buddy.
 Not many files to look through but they are smart as Grok.
+As ADHD you probably already know Zero cost means final RTX code to build upon.
+May motivate your copy.
 Use the green code button above to download zip.
 Or, use the preferred method with git.
 ```